RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: RGI symmetry ratio

 where the superscripts $s$ and $ns$ denote singlet and nonsinglet channels, respectively.
 Recall that the physical $\eta'$ corresponds to the $\eta$ singlet in $N_f=2$ QCD.
-The notations of meson operators and their corresponding regularized susceptibilies are summarized in appendix~\ref{app:notation}.
+The notations of meson operators and their corresponding susceptibilities are summarized in appendix~\ref{app:notation} and table~\ref{tab:meson_notation}.